expenture/Expense/README.md

 }
 ```

-##### Error Object
+#### Errors And The Error Object

+APIs provided by this app uses conventional HTTP status codes to indicate errors:

+- `200` OK - Everything is fine.
+- `201` Created - The request success with the creation of a new resource.
+- `202` Accepted - The request has been accepted for processing, but the processing has not been completed.
+- `400` Bad Request - Your request has invalid arguments or is malformed.
+- `401` Unauthorized - Your request is not (or has failed to be) authenticated.
+- `403` Forbidden - Your request is authenticated, but has Insufficient permissions for this request.
+- `405` Method Not Allowed - The HTTP verb of the request is incorrect.
+- `404` Not Found - The requested API endpoint or the resource does not exist.
+- `429` Too Many Requests - You've exceeded the API request rate limit.
+- `500` Internal Server Error - Something is wrong on the server side.
+- `504` Gateway Timeout - Something has timed out on the server side.

-If the response is considered to have an error, a top-level `error` object will be returned in the JSON:
+If the response is considered to have an error, a `error` object will be returned in the JSON:

 ```json
 {